thaiquangphat/airport_management/README.md

 You should be able to access the login page as below

 ![](/img/login.png)
+Account for Administrator (With all permissions granted):
 - `Username: sManager`
+- `Password: 123456`

+Account for normal User (Some permissions are Restricted):
+- `Username: rUser`
 - `Password: 123456`

 <h2 align="center">🛫 Demonstration 🛫</h2>